Behavioral Responsivity Framework

 Presentation Bias

 The influence of presentation factors — primarily ranking position — on how users perceive and evaluate content quality.
-Documented in search ranking research and directly addressed in Google's US Patent 8,938,463, which describes a rank modifier engine that explicitly corrects for presentation bias before behavioral signals influence rankings.
+Documented in search ranking research and directly addressed in Google's US Patent 8,938,463, which describes a rank modifier engine designed to correct for presentation bias before behavioral signals influence rankings.